TYPE 1 D

 My aim is to cover Signs, Symptoms and Information about Type 1 Diabetes.
 I hope to encourage early diagnosis and good blood glucose control for people diagnosed with Type 1 through awareness, articles, reviews on management, aids, and technology.

 About Type 1 Diabetes

-Type 1 diabetes is an autoimmune condition which can develop at any age, but often appears before the age of 40, in the UK peak age of diagnosis is 12-14 years old with a large increase in the under 5 age group also.
-Almost 10% of all adults with diabetes have type 1, but it’s the most common type of diabetes diagnosed in children, type 2 diabetes is very rare in young people.
+Type 1 diabetes is an autoimmune condition which can develop at any age, in the UK peak age of diagnosis is 12-14 years old with a large increase in the under 5 age group.
+Recently reserch has shown half of all Type 1 Diabetes develops after 30 Years of Age, (Ref) Almost 10% of all adults with diabetes have type 1, but it’s the most common type of diabetes diagnosed in children, type 2 diabetes is very rare in young people.

 At present there is no cure for type 1 diabetes and there is nothing you can do to delay or avoid it.
 The cause it still unknown – sugar does not cause either type 1 or type 2 diabetes!

 Type 1 diabetes is five times more common that meningitis in children, but diagnosis is often delayed.
 25% of children will be seriously ill with Diabetic ketoacidosis (DKA) at the time of diagnosis.
 DKA is life threatening, it is therefore very important if you experience any symptoms to get them checked out as early as possible.